ocelot-inc/ocelotgui/README.md

 The above instructions will usually put the ocelotgui program and directories in subdirectories of /usr/local, so if /usr/local/bin is on your PATH then after this saying ocelotgui will start the program.
-However, it is often better to make and install a package, which will cause a few additional steps to be performed, such as registering so that the ocelotgui can be started from the launcher.
+However, it is sometimes better to make and install a package, which will cause a few additional steps to be performed, such as registering so that ocelotgui can be started from the launcher.
 For Debian-like platforms say:<PRE>
  cmake . -DCPACK_GENERATOR="DEB"
  make
  cpack
+ sudo dpkg -i ocelotgui_1.0.1-1_i386.deb
- sudo dpkg -i ocelotgui_1.0.0-1_i386.deb</PRE>
+ #or sudo dpkg -i ocelotgui_1.0.1-1_amd64.deb</PRE>
 For RPM-like platforms say:<PRE>
  cmake . -DCPACK_GENERATOR="RPM"
  make
  cpack
+ sudo rpm -i ocelotgui-1.0.1-1.x86_64.rpm
- sudo rpm -i ocelotgui-1.0.0-1.x86_64.rpm</PRE>
+ #or sudo rpm -i ocelotgui-1.0.1-1.i686.rpm</PRE>
 Usually the result will go to subdirectories of /usr, in which case, if /usr/bin is on your PATH, then saying ocelotgui will start the program.
+For additional cmake options see the comments in CMakeLists.txt.
 </P>

 <P>Some other facts about the source package, for users who